 20. Gardening helps the planet.

 Flowers in your garden can help bees and butterflies pollinate our planet and keep it looking lush and beautiful!

 Are you inspired to get growing?
-Consider these 20 reasons for growing a garden and start harvesting your own produce and reap the health benefits too!
+Consider these 20 reasons to plant a garden and start harvesting your own produce and reap the health benefits too!

 Odds are, when you started your garden you were not thinking about how you could earn money from it.
 Over time you may have seen a bit of potential and started to think about how you could make money from your garden.
 Even a small thriving garden can earn a bit of extra money.
 If you are skilled or have plenty of space you can earn even more.